jordanhoare/pybot-lostark/README.md

 A computer-vision based python SDK for the AMMORPG game 'Lost Ark'.
 This repo will include scripts that automate player-like mechanics such as: walking, healing, attacking, item collection and skill training [Python, OpenCV].

-The script generates a canvas image (window capture) to identify each frame and leech the outputted graphics.
+The scripts generates a canvas image (window capture) to identify each frame and leech the outputted graphics.
 The majority of modules/core scripts use these frames in bitmap finding algorithms (pattern matching with different colorspaces).
 Scripts control the mouse and keyboard (pyautogui).

 ![Alt Text](https://media.giphy.com/media/H542PcWInziUIs3jDA/giphy-downsized-large.gif)